Sylicium/searchInAllDms/README.md

 Nodejs.

 # use program
-Put your token in the config file, and run it lol
+Put your token in the config file, and run it lol.